Shri Swaminarayan Mandir, London (Willesden): Renovation

 The church building could not accommodate the increasing numbers of satsangis over time.
 New activities had also been introduced such as Gujarati language classes, a library, and a picture framing service as well as other youth activities.

 An adjoining building was bought thinking that it would solve the problem, but even so this could not meet the needs.

 In 1986 a proposal was put forward to demolish the two existing buildings and in its place build a three temple story complex, which would combine the traditional Hindu Temple architecture and British designs.
 The ceremonial stone was laid on 12 October 1986.
-On 29 July 1988, Acharya Maharajshree Tejendraprasad Pande opened the new building.
+On 29 July 1988, Acharya Tejendraprasad Pande opened the new building.

 Activities

 The following activities are conducted by the temple.